 On a daily basis, we get phone calls and emails from poultry keepers with the same or similar problems – Being... egg bound chooks (egg binding), misspelled eggs (large or odd shaped eggs) eggs with no shells (rubbery eggs) or hens simply not laying full stop – If any of these sound familiar, hopefully this article will have some clues for you.

-Practical suggestions to promote plenty of good quality eggs, good health and well being in your poultry
+Practical suggestions to promote plenty of good quality eggs, good health and well being in your poultry.

-Generous coatings of DE on a regular basis keeps the insects away and keeps the smell away too – NEVER LET YOUR COOP build up high concentrations of manure to the point where it will produce ammonia, this is very harmful to breath both for you and your poultry – if you can smell ammonia, you know it’s well and truly time to muck in and clean out, spray and refresh.
+Generous coatings of DE on a regular basis keeps the insects away and keeps the smell away too – NEVER LET YOUR COOP build up high concentrations of manure to the point where it will produce ammonia, this is very harmful to breathe both for you and your poultry – if you can smell ammonia, you know it’s well and truly time to muck in and clean out, spray and refresh.

-2/ FEEDING SCRAPS OR LEFT-OVER FOOD? - This is a big one and very very important!
+2/ FEEDING SCRAPS OR LEFT-OVER FOOD? - This is a big one and very, very important!

 Hens will happily fill up on scraps at the expense of a balanced diet, just like kids in a candy store.

 Good quality feed pellets or mash is key to healthy flock management.

 Processed feeds should contain at least 17% minimum protein.
 This is required for all laying hens and breeding roosters – Protein in the feed you are supplying your poultry should contain Meat Meal and Blood / Bone Meal – if there is none of these listed on the packet, chances are you are feeding your poultry a vegetarian diet, many of today’s feeds are using vegetable based proteins – Chooks are not vegetarians, they eat bugs and worms which contain blood and love your meat scraps – so why should they not get this in their feed.